-Natalie Spencer joined CLS in 2016 as the Program Officer for Alumni Affairs, working with the vibrant CLS alumni community, which counts over 4,500 members.
-Before joining the CLS team, Natalie was a graduate assistant at International Student Exchange Programs (ISEP) in Arlington, VA where she worked to improve the organization’s alumni engagement and strategized about effective ways to assess student learning abroad.
+Natalie Spencer joined CLS in 2016 as the Program Officer for Alumni Affairs, working with the vibrant CLS alumni community, which counts over 5,000 members.
+Before joining the CLS team, Natalie was a graduate assistant at International Student Exchange Programs (ISEP) in Arlington, VA where she worked to improve the organization’s alumni engagement and formed strategies to assess student learning abroad.

 Natalie earned her MA in International Education Management at the Middlebury Institute of International Studies in Monterey, CA and holds a dual BA in Mass Communication and French from the University of New Mexico in Albuquerque.
 She has studied and taught in France and maintains a passion for cultural exchange and the value of the study abroad experience.

-Rhea Vance-Cheng works on the Hindi, Urdu and Punjabi CLS institutes in India.
+Rhea Vance-Cheng works on the Bangla, Hindi, Punjabi and Urdu CLS institutes in India.

 Prior to joining American Councils, Rhea was the Associate Director of Civic & Global Engagement at Mary Baldwin College in Staunton, Virginia, where she supervised the colleges study abroad and international student programs.